gmc-code/PC-app-development/docs/pyscript/browser_elements.rst

 --------------------------

 | Use the Python decorator, **when**, to handle specified events for selected elements.
+| For info on using the decorator ``@when``, See: https://jeff.glass/post/whats-new-pyscript-2023-05-1/
+| The `@when` decorator in PyScript is used to handle events in a Pythonic way, similar to how you might use `addEventListener` in JavaScript.
+It allows you to specify a function to be called when a particular event occurs on a specified element.
 | Examples:

   - Input Event: Handles changes in a text field.